ChessGame1900/java/README.md

-# java
-It is a 2d game on which I was working using java default libraries.
-I don't know when I will come back to project.
-Now I am working on cpu emulator in c.
+It is a project ans game on which I was working using java default libraries.
+Some day I will finish it :)

 Special thanks to RyiSnow(youtube) for great tutorial and explaining.
 Special thanks to Momentary Unicorn(youtobe)  and all internet pixel art community.